Updated June 21, 2021 11:01AM IST

 Important note: The health declaration is not an entry permit!
 Passengers who are required to obtain an entry permit must do so, in addition to the health declaration.

 Upon Arrival in Israel

-- All passengers, regardless of age, arriving in Israel are tested for COVID.
+- All passengers arriving in Israel, regardless of age, are tested for COVID.
 This includes vaccinated or recovered persons, as well.
-The test is provided free of charge.
-While it is not mandatory to schedule an appointment, you can save time by doing so.
-Schedule an appointment at check2fly.co.il.
+While it is not mandatory to arrange an appointment in advance, you can save time by doing so.
+You will have an option to prepay for an appointment in the aforementioned entry form.
 We suggest scheduling for approximately 45 minutes after your arrival time.
-Use promo code free1.

 - Numerous foreign residents of Israel have experienced difficulty obtaining a Green Passport, or have proof of recovery/vaccination displaying a number other than their passport number (such as a Kupat Cholim number).
 Present all your documentation upon arrival at Ben Gurion Airport.
 Hopefully, authorities will issue you a quarantine exemption.
 If they do not, you will need to enter quarantine, until you manage to clarify your status with the Ministry of Health.
 See here for possibility of adding passport information onto your Green Passport.

 This document was prepared by the Chaim V’Chessed Medical and Bureaucratic Departments.
 Our thanks to Rabbi Zvi Gluck of Amudim, Rabbi Nechemya Malinowitz of the Igud and Mr. Nicolas Kuemmerle, Station Manager of United Airlines at Ben Gurion Airport for their invaluable input.